 If the department also offers placement exams, the department must clearly state whether the examination results in credit or course placement.
 Such information must be clearly communicated to students.

 Before offering credit by examination for a specific course, a department must get approval to do so.
-The approval process will be handled through the existing course approval process.
+The approval process will be handled through the existing course approval governance process.
 Credit by exam for a course will be proposed and approved by the subject owner (department) of the course and by any crosslisted subjects.
 The proposal would then be reviewed by the school or college followed by the University Curriculum Committee.

 Once a course has been approved it will be listed on a master list of all courses available for credit by exam.
 This process will serve as the only avenue for awarding departmental credit other than by offering for-credit courses.
 Departments will be required to review and assess all credit by exam opportunities at least once every 3 years to determine whether the exam continues to match the content of the course.
 For courses that are not reviewed, approval will expire and they will be removed from the list of course available for credit by exam.
 Anytime the equivalent course is changed through the course change proposal process the examination must be evaluated to make sure it is still aligned with the learning outcomes of the course.